Diesen Beitrag gibt es auch auf Deutsch

 Let’s get started!

-Pâte sucrée starts off with the so called “creaming method” a.k.a. creaming together the butter and powdered sugar.
+Pâte sucrée starts off with the so called “creaming method”, namely creaming together the butter and powdered sugar.
 In order for your butter and sugar to come together, it’s important to work with room temperature butter.
 Cream the butter and sugar until pale and fluffy in a stand-mixer on medium-speed.
 With the mixer running on low speed, add in the egg.

 Sieve the flour and switch the attachment of your stand mixer to a dough hook.
 With the mixer running on low speed, add in 1/3 part of the flour at a time.
 Continue kneading until you have a uniform dough.
 Once your dough is smooth, stop kneading to prevent the dough from becoming overworked.